Advances in Temporal Point Processes: Bayesian, Neural, and LLM Approaches: Applications

+In epidemiology, Hawkes processes effectively model disease propagation, as demonstrated by \citet{rizoiu2018sir}.
+Studies such as \citet{chiang2022hawkes} incorporated mobility data to predict COVID-19 transmission patterns, while \citet{schwabe2021predicting} leveraged similar data for early outbreak forecasting.
+Further contributions include estimating transmission times \citep{schoenberg2023estimating} and assessing pandemic impacts using self-exciting processes \citep{giudici2023network}.
+In earthquake forecasting, spatio-temporal Hawkes processes are instrumental in capturing aftershock sequences.
+For instance, \citet{ogata1998space} introduced spatio-temporal TPP models for earthquake occurrences, with recent advancements enhancing flexibility \citep{kwon2023flexible} and refining decay rate modeling \citep{davis2024fractional}.
+In financial markets, Hawkes processes analyze market microstructure and limit order book dynamics \citep{chen2022hawkes}.
+Neural Hawkes processes \citep{shi2022state} and \citep{nystrom2022hawkes} further improve predictive accuracy in high frequency financial data.
 Recommendation systems leverage Hawkes processes to model sequential user behavior. \citet{wang2021sequential} combined them with attention mechanisms for sequential recommendations.
-These techniques can also be used to predict a user’s future shopping times and item types based on their past purchase history, enabling targeted promotional strategies~\cite{mei2017neural,meng2024interpretable}.
+These techniques can also be used to predict a user’s future shopping times and item types based on their past purchase history, enabling targeted promotional strategies~\citep{mei2017neural,meng2024interpretable}.

+Beyond event prediction, TPPs can also be used to analyze heterogeneous event streams and uncover latent temporal patterns.
+One representative task is event sequence clustering, which aims to group event sequences according to their underlying temporal dynamics.
+This is useful in applications such as user behavior analysis, patient stratification, and social activity mining, where different groups may exhibit distinct triggering patterns or interaction structures.
+A representative approach is the Dirichlet mixture model of Hawkes processes proposed by \citet{xu2017dirichlet}, which assumes that each cluster corresponds to a different Hawkes process and learns cluster-specific excitation patterns from asynchronous event sequences.
+Compared with standard feature-based clustering methods, TPP-based clustering explicitly models temporal dependencies and excitation structures, leading to more interpretable clusters from a dynamical perspective.